5 Min Read

 I’ve heard women say,

-- “I’ve realized that he doesn’t have any affect on me anymore.”
+- “I’ve realized that he doesn’t have any effect on me anymore.”

 - Stop noticing their wives, even when they’re trying to look sexy.

-- Seems constantly irritated or angers easily at small infractions.
+- Seem constantly irritated or angered easily at small infractions.

-- Stops communicating or expressing any interest in her or even the family.
+- Stop communicating or expressing any interest in her or even the family.

-Often spouses whose partners have emotionally detached from them say it happened out of the blue, like a switch flipped.
+And often, people whose partners have emotionally detached from them say it seemed to happen suddenly.

 It didn’t.